This article talks about strategic planning in an organisation. This was devised by corporate

 planning focuses on the process while the long-term planning with its

-application of formulae, gives little attention to
+application of formulae, gives little attention to the organisation’s politics

 and the changing circumstances.